Richa-04/Richa-04/README.md

-## Hi there, I’m Richa Padhariya! 👋
+## Hi there, I’m Richa Padhariya! 👋 — so glad you stopped by!

 <!--
 **Richa-04/Richa-04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.